PacketFence Clustering Guide

 • locationlog_history: Archiving data for the node location history

-You can safely delete the data from all of these tables without affecting the functionnalities as they are used for reporting and archiving purposes.
+Data from all of these tables can be safely deleted without affecting the functionnalities as they are used for reporting and archiving purposes.
 Deleting the data from these tables can make the sync process considerably faster.

 In order to truncate a table: